mahmoudelfeelig/Gems/checklist.md

 # Mod spec checklist

-- Core gems: Astra, Fire, Flux, Life, Puff, Speed, Strength, Wealth; default gem given to players.
+- Gems: see `gameplay.md` for abilities, passives, and gem lists.
 - Leveling: level 1 unlocks all passives.
 Levels 2-4 unlock abilities sequentially.
 Level 5 unlocks all remaining abilities (so if a gem has 5+ abilities, the extras all arrive at level 5; if it has fewer, you stop as soon as all are unlocked).
 Levels 6-10 are buffer levels with no new powers; max level 10.
 - Energy/life: start at 3 energy.
 Death (any cause) loses 1 energy.
-The tiers are Legendary 5 → Mythical 4 → Elite 3 → Rare 2 → Common 1 → Broken 0; overflow uses Legendary +1…+5 (6-10).
-Ability availability scales with energy: at 0-1 energy you have no abilities; at 2-4 energy you keep the first (energy-1) abilities (e.g., energy 3 → first two abilities stay active); at 5+ energy you have all abilities.
+The tiers are Legendary 5 -> Mythical 4 -> Elite 3 -> Rare 2 -> Common 1 -> Broken 0; overflow uses Legendary +1...+5 (6-10).
+Ability availability scales with energy: at 0-1 energy you have no abilities; at 2-4 energy you keep the first (energy-1) abilities (e.g., energy 3 -> first two abilities stay active); at 5+ energy you have all abilities.
 Kills grant +1 energy up to Legendary +5 (10).
 Legendary +5 adds an enchant glint; if a Legendary +5 player kills a non-broken player, that victim also drops an upgrade item that anyone can consume to gain a level (not usable by a Legendary +5 player).
-- Energy gain overflow: above Legendary uses +1…+5 suffix; death reduces suffix before lowering tiers.
+- Energy gain overflow: above Legendary uses +1...+5 suffix; death reduces suffix before lowering tiers.
-- Gem swapping: a Trader item swaps your gem for another gem of your choice of the same level (you keep both gems but only one is active).
+- Gem swapping: a Gem Trader item swaps only your active gem for another gem of your choice; other owned gems stay owned, and the selected gem becomes active.
+- Gem purchase token: a consumable item that lets you pick any gem to add to your owned set and activate.
 - Level/energy upgrade items: craftable upgrade item -> increases gem energy; crafting hearts adds a heart (up to 20 total hearts max).
 - Hearts on death: on death drop one consumable heart item (nether star texture).
 Right-click to gain max health.
 Cannot drop below 5 max hearts; if at 5, no heart drops and cannot increase past 20 max total hearts (including the original 10 you spawn as).
 - Textures: shared gem base texture with palette swaps per gem; custom textures for upgrade items and heart drops.
 - Performance/architecture: composition-first modular system; keep per-tick load minimal; abilities and passives should register/unregister cleanly; add tests/benchmarks as we go.
+- Gem definitions: data-driven via `data/gems/gem_definitions.json`.

 ## Recipes
 - Heart (`gems:heart`): shaped `NIN / IGI / NIN` where `N=netherite_scrap`, `I=iron_block`, `G=gold_block`.
 - Energy Upgrade (`gems:energy_upgrade`): shaped `NEN / EDE / NEN` where `N=netherite_scrap`, `E=emerald_block`, `D=diamond_block`.
-- Trader (`gems:trader`): shaped `DBD / BWB / DBD` where `D=diamond_block`, `B=dragon_breath`, `W=wither_skeleton_skull`.
+- Gem Trader (`gems:gem_trader`): shaped `DBD / BWB / DBD` where `D=diamond_block`, `B=dragon_breath`, `W=wither_skeleton_skull`.
-  - Use: opens a GUI to pick a new gem; consumes 1 Trader and replaces your owned gems with the selected gem (which becomes active).
+  - Use: opens a GUI to pick a new gem; consumes 1 Gem Trader and replaces only your active gem with the selected gem (which becomes active).

-## Gem abilities and passives
-- Astra
-  - Passives:
-    - Soul Capture: stores the most recently killed mob; can be released later as a summon or resource.
-    - Soul Healing: heals the holder on successful soul capture or release; minor regen pulse.
-  - Abilities:
-    - Shadow Anchor: first activation places an anchor; second activation within a short window returns you to the anchor location.
-    - Dimensional Void: suppress gem abilities of enemies in a radius for a brief duration.
-    - Astral Daggers: fire rapid, accurate daggers that deal ranged damage.
-    - Unbounded: briefly enter Spectator mode, then return to normal gameplay automatically.
-    - Astral Camera: enter Spectator mode for scouting, then return to your original position automatically.
-    - Spook: apply a brief fear/disorient effect to nearby enemies.
-    - Tag: mark a target so they remain tracked/visible through walls for a short time.
-- Fire
-  - Passives:
-    - Fire Resistance: permanent immunity to fire/lava damage.
-    - Auto-smelt: smelts broken blocks on drop (ores to ingots, etc.).
-    - Auto-enchant Fire Aspect: applies Fire Aspect to held melee weapons.
-  - Abilities:
-    - Cosy Campfire: place a campfire aura granting allies Regeneration IV in range.
-    - Heat Haze Zone: for a short duration, allies in the radius gain Fire Resistance while enemies gain Mining Fatigue and Weakness (no block replacement).
-    - Fireball: charge-and-release explosive fireball; charge decays unless standing on obsidian.
-    - Meteor Shower: call multiple meteors that explode on impact around a target zone.
-- Flux
-  - Passives:
-    - Charge Storage: consume valuables (diamond/gold/copper blocks, enchanted diamond gear/tools) to charge the beam up to 100%.
-    - Ally Inversion: offensive beam effects on trusted players repair their armor durability instead of dealing damage.
-    - Overcharge Ramp: once at 100%, after 5s begins charging toward 200% while dealing self-damage each second.
-  - Abilities:
-    - Flux Beam: long-range beam whose damage/durability shred scales with stored charge (up to 200% one-shot potential).
-    - Static Burst: burst built from recent damage taken (archival ability; can be disabled if unused).
-- Life
-  - Passives:
-    - Auto-enchant Unbreaking: applies Unbreaking to held gear.
-    - Double Saturation: food restores twice the normal saturation.
-  - Abilities:
-    - Vitality Vortex: area pulse that provides buffs/heals allies and debuffs enemies based on surroundings (Aquatic near water, Infernal in Nether/near lava, Sculk near sculk blocks, Verdant near plants/leaves, End in the End, otherwise Default).
-    - Health Drain: siphon health from a target to heal the user.
-    - Life Circle: aura that lowers enemy max health while boosting the user's and trusted allies' max health.
-    - Heart Lock: temporarily locks an enemy's max health to their health at cast time.
-- Puff
-  - Passives:
-    - Fall Damage Immunity: negates fall damage entirely.
-    - Auto-enchant Power: auto-applies Power to bows.
-    - Auto-enchant Punch: auto-applies Punch to bows.
-    - Sculk Silence: immune to triggering sculk shriekers.
-    - Crop-Trample Immunity: cannot trample farmland.
-  - Abilities:
-    - Double Jump: midair jump reset with short cooldown.
-    - Dash: rapid dash that damages/knocks back targets passed through.
-    - Breezy Bash (Uppercut + Impact): launch a target upward; if they land within a short window, they take bonus impact damage.
-    - Group Breezy Bash: radial knock-up/knockback on all untrusted players nearby.
-- Speed
-  - Passives:
-    - Speed I: permanent movement speed bonus (tuneable; previously Speed II).
-  - Abilities:
-    - Arc Shot: fire a lightning arc down a line that strikes up to several enemies along the path, dealing damage and knockback.
-    - Speed Storm: field that freezes enemies while granting speed/haste to allies.
-    - Terminal Velocity: short burst of Speed III + Haste II.
-- Strength
-  - Passives:
-    - Strength I (intended II): flat damage buff.
-    - Auto-enchant Sharpness: Sharpness III at tier 1.
-  - Abilities:
-    - Nullify: strip active potion/status effects from enemies.
-    - Frailer: apply Weakness to enemies.
-    - Bounty Hunting: track the owner of an input item for a limited time; item consumed.
-    - Chad Strength: every fourth hit deals bonus (~3.5 hearts) damage.
-- Wealth
-  - Passives:
-    - Auto-enchant Mending: applies Mending to tools/armor.
-    - Auto-enchant Fortune: applies Fortune to tools.
-    - Auto-enchant Looting: applies Looting to weapons.
-    - Luck: permanent Luck effect.
-    - Hero of the Village: permanent hero status.
-    - Durability chip: extra armor damage dealt to enemies per strike.
-    - Armor mend on hit: slowly repairs the holder's armor when hitting enemies.
-    - Double Debris: furnace outputs double netherite scrap.
-  - Abilities:
-    - Pockets: opens 9-slot extra inventory UI.
-    - Fumble: for a short duration, enemies cannot use their offhand and cannot eat (no other action-cancels).
-    - Hotbar Lock: lock an enemy to their current hotbar slot for a short duration (they can still act, but cannot switch away).
-    - Amplification: boosts all enchants on tools/armor for ~45 seconds (3-minute cooldown).
-    - Rich Rush: boosts mob drops and ore yields for ~3 minutes (9-minute cooldown).
+- Gem Purchase Token (`gems:gem_purchase`): shaped `EBE / DND / EBE` where `N=netherite_block`, `B=beacon`, `D=diamond_block`, `E=end_crystal`.
+  - Use: opens a GUI to pick any gem; consumes 1 token, adds the gem to your owned set, and sets it active.

 ## Level unlock mapping (per gem)
 - Level 1: all passives.